Mouth and teeth after head and neck radiotherapy

-- Clean your tongue with a liquid made from a teaspoonful of bicarbonate of soda in a litre of warm water
+- Clean your tongue with a liquid made from a teaspoonful of bicarbonate of soda in a litre of warm water.

-- Use moistened cotton wool or a soft toothbrush to clean your tongue
+- Use moistened cotton wool or a soft toothbrush to clean your tongue.

-- Sip drinks often to keep your mouth moist
+- Sip drinks often to keep your mouth moist.

-- Fizzy drinks can refresh your mouth
+- Fizzy drinks can refresh your mouth.

-- Moisten your food with sauces, gravy, cream, custard or ice cream
+- Moisten your food with sauces, gravy, cream, custard or ice cream.

-- Chewing gum can make your salivary glands produce more saliva
+- Chewing gum can make your salivary glands produce more saliva.

-- Get your doctor to prescribe boiled sweets that boost saliva production, lozenges, and artificial saliva sprays or gels
+- Get your doctor to prescribe boiled sweets that boost saliva production, lozenges, and artificial saliva sprays or gels.

-- Ask your doctor to prescribe medicines that stimulate saliva
+- Ask your doctor to prescribe medicines that stimulate saliva.

-- Don't eat chocolate and pastry, because they tend to make your mouth more dry
+- Don't eat chocolate and pastry, because they tend to make your mouth more dry.

-- Moisten the inside of your mouth at night with a small amount of olive oil
+- Moisten the inside of your mouth at night with a small amount of olive oil.

 Let your doctor or nurse know if you have any white patches on the inside of your mouth or on your tongue.
 They can prescribe medicines to help.
-It is important for your radiotherapy staff to check your mouth regularly during your treatment.
+Your radiotherapy staff will check your mouth regularly during your treatment.

-Your taste buds may also be affected by radiotherapy to the head or neck area.
+Your taste buds might also be affected by radiotherapy to the head or neck area.
 You may notice changes in the way your food tastes.
 Some people say their food has a metallic taste.
 Others say that all foods taste the same.

 Radiotherapy to your mouth can make you more likely to get tooth decay.
 You'll need to go for check ups at the dentist more often.
 Fluoride treatment may help to protect your teeth.
 You can have this as a mouthwash to use twice a day.

 Remember to tell your dentist that you have had radiotherapy to your mouth before you have any dental work.
 Your dentist may need to change the way they treat you.
 They may also need to talk to your radiotherapy doctor before giving you any treatment.

-You can phone the Cancer Research UK nurses on freephone 0808 800 4040.
-The lines are open from 9am to 5pm, Monday to Friday.
-They will be happy to answer any questions that you have.
+Contact the Cancer Research UK nurses on freephone 0808 800 4040 (Open 9am to 5pm, Monday to Friday)

-Rated 4 out of 5 based on 24 votes
+Rated 4 out of 5 based on 59 votes

 Question about cancer?
 Contact our information nurse team